Bone Meal: Here’s What You Should Know

 A: Excess phosphorus can be washed away into natural water sources and cause algal growth.
 This usually only happens with fertilizers that are water-soluble.
 Bone meal fertilizers are generally safe from leaching too much phosphorus into the environment.

 A: Bone meal isn’t necessarily poisonous, but it can cause gastrointestinal distress if eaten by humans or animals.
 If you have pets or children around, mix it into the soil really well and store the bag where they can’t get to it.

 Q: Can bone meal be used in hydroponics?

 A: Yes!
 Bone meal is a great solution if you’re trying to do organic hydroponics.
-Before using it though, you have to calculate the nutrients needed and how much bone meal you’ll need.
-For some help with this, we have articles on hydroponic nutrient solutions and general hydroponic nutrients.
+Before using it, you must calculate the nutrients needed and how much bone meal you’ll need.
+For some help, we have articles on hydroponic nutrient solutions and general hydroponic nutrients.